Chestergc/Writing/README.md

 There it is, the whole written on a typewriter series, for whoever wants to read.
 I will start a new series just for getting stuff off my chest, thinking of a name for it right now.

 About Machines is my new series, as always, the title is three times better than the content, have fun friends. =)

+The on the topic series is over by the way.
+It's still a good name, will probably use it eventually, but it will be completely different the next time I try it.